How to Run Code in VS Code

 - Create a folder for your C code.

-- Hover your mouse over the C code folder and click the “+” button.
+- Add the folder to VS Code and then hover your mouse over the C code folder and click the + button.

 - Write the file name.